sonicparke/jVectorMapVMLIssue/README.txt

 3. Copy the resulting code that's generated below into the map file you've linked to.

 Look in js/scripts.js and copy the examples for the usIA_en map if you want to add another one.

+This could be SO much better but it worked as a quick fix.